About Manassas

 Frequently Asked Questions

-Fingerprinting services for Manassas, Virginia residents are available through the local police department and authorized third-party providers in the local county.
+Fingerprinting services for Manassas, Virginia residents are available through local police (where present) and authorized third-party providers in Prince William County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Manassas Police Department or the local county Sheriff's Office for scheduling, fees, and required documentation.
-The Virginia Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Prince William County Sheriff's Office or Prince William County Sheriff's Office for scheduling, fees, and required documentation.
+The Virginia Attorney General or state police may also process fingerprint-based background checks.

 Property records for Manassas, Virginia are maintained by the Commissioner of the Revenue's Office and the County Clerk of the Circuit Court.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Manassas.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Manassas, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.